sushmashivakavi/docs/v2/sms/index.md

 - Omit both a leading `+` and the international access code such as `00`.
 - Contain no special characters, such as a space, `()` or `-`
+- Please provide the country code for the Philippines or set it as the default country on your profile for phone number validation on a campaign.

 For example, a US number would have the format `14155550101`.
 A UK number would have the format `447700900123`.